NFL parlay for Week 5 that would return 25-1 from SportsLine's proven model

-2025 Week 5 NFL picks, odds, best bets from proven model: This 5-leg football parlay pays 25-1
+2025 Week 5 NFL picks, odds, best bets from advanced model: This 5-leg football parlay pays 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 5 NFL 25-1 football parlay

-There are a number of intriguing matchups on the Week 5 NFL schedule, including Vikings vs. Browns (+3.5), Texans vs. Ravens (-3.5), Raiders vs. Colts (-6.5), Cowboys vs. Jets (+2.5), Lions vs. Bengals (+10) and Chiefs vs. Jaguars (+3.5) on Monday Night Football.
+There are a number of intriguing matchups on the Week 5 NFL schedule, including Vikings vs. Browns (+3.5) in London, Texans vs. Ravens (-1.5), Raiders vs. Colts (-7), Cowboys vs. Jets (+2.5), Lions vs. Bengals (+10.5) and Chiefs vs. Jaguars (+3.5) on Monday Night Football.
 Which team has value to include in Week 4 NFL bets, and which side of the NFL spread should you target?
 Before locking in any Week 5 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 Now, the model has scoured the Week 5 NFL odds and locked in five confident NFL best bets.
 If you successfully parlay its picks, you'd be looking at a massive payout of around 25-1.
 You can only see the model's Week 5 NFL picks at SportsLine.